-- A nest is a finer-resolution model run.
-It may be embedded simultaneously within a coarser-resolution (parent) model run, or run independently as a separate model forecast. - The nest covers a portion of the parent domain, and is driven along its lateral boundaries by the parent domain. - Nesting enables running at finer resolution without the following problems: - Uniformly high resolution over a large domain prohibitively expensive - High resolution for a very small domain with mismatched time and spatial lateral boundary conditions
+- A nest is a finer-resolution domain used during a model run.
+This domain may be embedded simultaneously within a coarser-resolution (parent) model run, or run independently as a separate model forecast. - The nest covers a portion of the parent domain, and is driven along its lateral boundaries by the parent domain. - Nesting enables running at finer resolution without the following problems: - Uniformly high resolution over a large domain prohibitively expensive - High resolution for a very small domain with mismatched time and spatial lateral boundary conditions